Columbia, Missouri: History

 In the 21st century, a number of efforts have been undertaken to recognize Scott's death.
-In 2010 his death certificate was changed to reflect that he was never tried or convicted of charges, and that he had been lynched.
-In 2011 a headstone was put at his grave at Columbia Cemetery; it includes his wife's and parents' names and dates, to provide a more full account of his life.
+In 2010, his death certificate was changed to reflect that he was never tried or convicted of charges, and that he had been lynched.
+In 2011, a headstone was put at his grave at Columbia Cemetery; it includes his wife and parents' names and dates, to provide a fuller account of his life.
 In 2016, a marker was erected at the lynching site to memorialize Scott.
 5 years later, in 2021, the marker was removed in an act of vandalism.

 In 1901, Rufus Logan established The Columbia Professional newspaper to serve Columbia's large African American population.

 In 1963, University of Missouri System and the Columbia College system established their headquarters in Columbia.
 The insurance industry also became important to the local economy as several companies established headquarters in Columbia, including Shelter Insurance, Missouri Employers Mutual, and Columbia Insurance Group.
 State Farm Insurance has a regional office in Columbia.
 In addition, the now-defunct Silvey Insurance was a large local employer.

 Columbia became a transportation crossroads when U.S. Route 63 and U.S. Route 40 (which was improved as present-day Interstate 70) were routed through the city.
 Soon after, the city opened the Columbia Regional Airport.
 By 2000, the city's population was nearly 85,000.

-In 2017, Columbia was in the path of totality for the Solar eclipse of August 21, 2017.
+In 2017, Columbia was in the path of totality for the solar eclipse of August 21, 2017.
 The city was expecting upwards of 400,000 tourists coming to view the eclipse.

-On April 21st, 2025, an EF1 tornado formed in Columbia, it caused minor damage to downtown Columbia, residential areas, and destroyed the recycling sorting facility, which could take two to three years to rebuild.
+On April 20, 2025, an EF1 tornado formed in Columbia caused minor damage to downtown Columbia and residential areas, and destroyed the recycling sorting facility, which could take two to three years to rebuild.
 Shortly after, the city announced that recycling would go to the landfill until a solution get worked out.

 Geography

 Columbia, in northern mid-Missouri, is 120 mi away from both St. Louis and Kansas City, and 29 mi north of the state capital of Jefferson City.
 The city is near the Missouri River, between the Ozark Plateau and the Northern Plains.

-According to the United States Census Bureau, the city has a total area of 67.45 sqmi, of which 67.17 sqmi is land and 0.28 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 67.45 sqmi, of which 0.28 sqmi is covered by water.

 Topography

-The city generally slopes from the highest point in the Northeast to the lowest point in the Southwest towards the Missouri River.
+The city generally slopes from the highest point in the northeast to the lowest point in the southwest towards the Missouri River.
 Prominent tributaries of the river are Perche Creek, Hinkson Creek, and Flat Branch Creek.
 Along these and other creeks in the area can be found large valleys, cliffs, and cave systems such as that in Rock Bridge State Park just south of the city.
-These creeks are largely responsible for numerous stream valleys giving Columbia hilly terrain similar to the Ozarks while also having prairie flatland typical of northern Missouri.
+These creeks are largely responsible for numerous stream valleys, giving Columbia hilly terrain similar to the Ozarks while also having prairie flatland typical of northern Missouri.
 Columbia also operates several greenbelts with trails and parks throughout town.